WLAN-Pi/developers/workflow/dev-on-windows.md

 git config --local core.eol "lf"

 # list new settings
-git confg --global -l
+git config --local -l
 ```

 ## Checking line endings

-The quick and easy way to check the line endings used in a file you are working on is to look at the status bar at the bottom right of the VSC UI. `LF` indicates the file is using only `LF` characters. `CRLF` indicates that the ile is using `CR` + `LF` characters (which is a bad thing).
+The quick and easy way to check the line endings used in a file you are working on is to look at the status bar at the bottom right of the VSC UI. `LF` indicates the file is using only `LF` characters. `CRLF` indicates that the file is using `CR` + `LF` characters (which is a bad thing).
+To change the line endings used, click the `CRLF` text and change it to `LF` using the drop-down provided at the top of the UI.
 To change the line endings used, simply click the `CRLF` text and change it to `LF` using the drop-down provided at the top of the UI.

 ![Line end indicator](img/lf.png)